mhlan/employee-directory/readme.md

 - [x] First and Last Name
 - [x] Email
 - [x] City or location
-- [ ] Exceeds: Employees can be filtered by name or username

 ###### Modal Window - Modal window displays at least the following details: